PythonCharmers/python-future/docs/source/str_object.rst

     # ...

-Most of the time this is unnecessary, but the stricter type-checking of the ``future.builtins.str`` object, in particular, may be useful for ensuring the same consistent separation between unicode and byte strings on Py2 as on Py3.
+Most of the time this is unnecessary, but the stricter type-checking of the ``future.builtins.str`` object is useful for ensuring the same consistent separation between unicode and byte strings on Py2 as on Py3.
+This is important when writing protocol handlers, for example.